 Reason No. 1 to start being the Church: We’re living life to the fullest.
-When we gather, whether in large groups in our buildings or in small groups in our homes, we regularly apply God’s life-changing truth to raising kids, loving our neighbors, marriage, work, health, and finances.
+When we gather in large groups in our buildings or in small groups in our homes, we regularly apply God’s life-changing truth to raising kids, loving our neighbors, marriage, work, health, and finances.
 Our schedules are too full to just go to church.
 We don’t just have full lives—we’re living our lives to the fullest.
-That means when we gather and when we go out, we need to start living like church is not just a place we go, but the Church is who we are.
+That means when we gather and when we go out, we need to start living like church is not just a place we go, but it’s who we are.

 Reason No. 2 to start being the Church: The world is going digital.
-Now is not the time for the Church to abandon the web.
 Jesus went where people are, and the internet is where people are.
 To reach people no one is reaching, we’ll have to do things no one is doing.
-Through technology like the Church Online Platform, the Bible App, podcasts, and Bible-based content online, the local church can reach the world.
-We’re not doing this instead of getting together, the Church can reach people online because we get together.
+The local church can reach the world through technology like Church Online, the Bible App, podcasts, and Bible-based content online.
+We’re not doing this instead of getting together, we can reach people online because we get together.

 Reason No. 3 to start being the Church: We’re all weird.
 Our church is weird because it’s made of people.
 And let’s be honest—we’re all weird in some way or another.
 That’s okay though, because last we checked, normal isn’t working very well for anyone.
-Like Jews and Gentiles in the early Church, the differences that make us weird might just be the reason we all fit together.
-Our church is going somewhere because we we’re all weird, broken, forgiven people with ridiculous faith who found God’s amazing grace.
+Like Jews and Gentiles in the early church, the differences that make us weird might just be the reason we all fit together.
+We’re going somewhere because we’re all weird, broken, forgiven people with ridiculous faith who found God’s amazing grace.
 You know what else is weird?
 Just going to church without being a part of it.

 Reason No. 4 to start being the Church: We don’t fight alone.
 Life’s too much of a fight to just go to church.
 People in our churches don’t fight against emptiness, depression, addiction, suicide, anxiety, fear, food disorders, family issues, and marriage problems alone.
 We fight together with power.
-In our lobbies, in our LifeGroups, and when we huddle to serve, we find the people who’ll fight for us, and the Church becomes a family worth fighting for.
+We find the people who’ll fight for us, and the Church becomes a family worth fighting for.

 Why start being the Church?
 Because God asked us to.
 Because believing God’s Word and not doing it is not a good combo.
-Because the world needs the Church: real people like you, who will follow Jesus into chat rooms, communities, jobs, family rooms, coffee shops, and yes, into church buildings.
+Because the world needs real people like you, who will follow Jesus into chat rooms, communities, jobs, family rooms, coffee shops.

 P.S.
 There’s a Bible Plan like this, full of Scriptures about God’s intention for church.